King Princess: Career

-A music label offered to sign Straus at the age of 11, but she refused to do so because of her experience watching other artists work with a music label in her father's studio.
+A record label offered to sign Straus at the age of 11, but she refused to do so because of her experience watching other artists work with a music label in her father's studio.
 The labels would control the artists' products and change the feel of the music.
 She did not want to sign with a record label until she had a definition of her music, how she wanted to run the production, and with whom she would work.

-In February 2018, King Princess released their debut single, "1950".
-The song is a tribute to the 1952 novel The Price of Salt by Patricia Highsmith, to the LGBT community and to queer love.
-The song reached a wide audience when British singer Harry Styles tweeted a lyric from the song.
-Straus followed this with their second single, "Talia", in April.
+In February 2018, King Princess released the debut single, "1950".
+The song is a tribute to the romance novel The Price of Salt (1952) by Patricia Highsmith, to the LGBT community and to queer love.
+The song reached a wide audience when English singer and songwriter Harry Styles tweeted a lyric from the song.
+Straus followed this with a second single, "Talia", in April.
 She released her debut extended play, Make My Bed, on June 15, 2018.
 Later that year, she earned Breakout Pop Artist of the Year honors from Vivid Seats.

 In 2019, it was announced that King Princess would perform at Lollapalooza and Coachella.
-She played The Park stage at the 2019 Glastonbury Festival and was joined by Mark Ronson (dressed as King Princess) for a performance of her collaboration "Pieces of Us" from his 2019 album Late Night Feelings.
-Zelig Recordings released King Princess' debut album Cheap Queen on October 25, 2019.
+She played The Park stage at the 2019 Glastonbury Festival and was joined by Mark Ronson (dressed as King Princess) for a performance of her collaboration "Pieces of Us" from his 2019 studio album Late Night Feelings.
+Zelig Recordings released King Princess' debut studio album Cheap Queen on October 25, 2019.
 She produced much of the album itself, including programming many of the instruments.
 In November 2019, King Princess was revealed to be the opening act for the European leg of Harry Styles' planned 2020 concert tour, Love On Tour.
-King Princess performed as the musical guest on Saturday Night Live (Season 45, Episode 7) on November 23, 2019.
-It released a deluxe edition of Cheap Queen on February 14, 2020.
+King Princess performed as the musical guest on Saturday Night Live (season 45, episode 7) on November 23, 2019.
+She released a deluxe edition of Cheap Queen on February 14, 2020.
 The release included five previously unreleased new songs, including "Ohio".